Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Introduction

-In \S \ref{MSapps} we consider Theorem \ref{BracketMultIntro} in the context of the Gross-Siebert mirror symmetry program \cite{GSprogram,GS11}.
-In this program, one considers ``wall-crossing automorphisms'' which are transition maps between charts whose gluing along these maps yields the mirror space.
-Differentiating induces actions on polyvector fields of the mirror, and we show in Proposition \ref{dl2} that this action agrees with one induced by the adjoint action for the Schouten-Nijenhuis bracket (i.e., our $l_2$).
-This hints at a possible construction of ``theta polyvector fields,'' extending the theta functions studied by Gross, Hacking, Keel, Kontsevich, and Siebert \cite{CPS,GHK1,GHKK,GHS}.
-Upcoming work of the first author \cite{ManFrob} uses Theorem \ref{BracketMultIntro} when proving that one can express the \cite{GHKK} theta bases in terms of mirror descendant log Gromov-Witten numbers, cf. Example \ref{ThetaEx}.
-Proposition \ref{dl2} suggests that similar arguments might apply to the conjectural theta polyvector fields.
+In \S \ref{MSapps} we consider Theorem~\ref{BracketMult} in the context of the Gross-Siebert mirror symmetry program \cite{GSprogram,GS11}.
+We show in Proposition~\ref{dl2} that the induced action of a wall-crossing transformation on polyvector fields agrees with the adjoint action for the Schouten-Nijenhuis bracket $l_2$.
+We conjecture the existence of ``theta polyvector fields'' which extend the notion of theta functions studied by Gross, Hacking, Keel, Kontsevich, and Siebert \cite{CPS,GHK1,GHKK,GHS}.
+The first author \cite{ManFrob} used Theorem~\ref{BracketMult} to prove that one can express the \cite{GHKK} theta bases in terms of mirror descendant log Gromov-Witten numbers, see Example~\ref{ThetaEx}.
+Proposition~\ref{dl2} suggests that a similar argument might apply to the conjectural theta polyvector fields.
 Throughout \S\ref{MirrorPolySection}-\S\ref{Linf}, we point out several remarkable connections to \cite{BK} that we don't yet fully understand the significance of.